Muffin: Quickbread muffins

 Quickbread muffins (sometimes described in Britain as "American muffins") are baked, individual-sized, cupcake-shaped foods with a "moist, coarse-grained" texture.
 Muffins are available in both savoury varieties, such as cornmeal and cheese muffins, or sweet varieties such as blueberry, chocolate chip, lemon or banana flavours.
 Sweetened muffins range from lightly sweetened muffins to products that are "richer than many cakes in fat and sugar."
-They are similar to cupcakes in size and cooking methods, the main difference being that cupcakes tend to be sweet desserts using cake batter and which are often topped with sugar icing (American frosting).
+They are similar to cupcakes in size and cooking methods, the main difference being that cupcakes tend to be sweet desserts using cake batter, often topped with sugar icing (American frosting).
 Muffins may have solid items mixed into the batter, such as berries, chocolate chips or nuts.
 Fresh baked muffins are sold by bakeries, donut shops and some fast food restaurants and coffeehouses.
-Factory baked muffins are sold at grocery stores and convenience stores and are also served in some coffeeshops and cafeterias.
+Factory-baked muffins are sold at grocery stores and convenience stores, and are served in some coffee shops and cafeterias.

 History

-The use of the term to describe what are essentially cupcakes or buns did not become common usage in Britain until the last decades of the 20th century on the back of the spread of coffee shops such as Starbucks.
 Recipes for quickbread muffins are common in 19th-century American cookbooks.
 Recipes for yeast-based muffins, which were sometimes called "common muffins" or "wheat muffins" in 19th-century American cookbooks, can be found in much older cookbooks.
-In Fannie Farmer's Boston Cooking-School Cook Book, she gave recipes for both types of muffins, both those that used yeast to raise the dough and those that used a quick bread method, using muffin rings to shape the English muffins.
-Farmer indicated that stove top "baking", as is done with yeast dough, was a useful method when baking in an oven was not practical.
-Over the years, the size and calorie content of muffins has changed: the "3-inch muffins grandmother made had only 120 to 160 calories.
-But today’s giant bakery muffins contain from 340 to 630 calories each."
+In Fannie Farmer's Boston Cooking-School Cook Book, she gave recipes for both quick bread muffins and English muffins.

+Over the years, the size and calorie content of muffins has changed: the 3-inch muffins grandmother made had only 120 to 160 calories.
+But today's giant bakery muffins contain from 340 to 630 calories each.

 Manufacture

 Quickbread muffins are made with flour, sieved together with bicarbonate of soda as a raising agent.
 To this is added butter or shortening, eggs and any flavourings (fruit, such as blueberries, chocolate or banana; or savouries, such as cheese).

-Commercial muffins may have "modified starches", corn syrup (or high-fructose corn syrup), xanthan gum, or guar gum to increase moisture content and lengthen shelf life (as well, these gums can make added solids, such as chocolate chips, disperse more evenly in the batter).
+Commercial muffins may have "modified starches", corn syrup (or high-fructose corn syrup), xanthan gum, or guar gum to increase moisture content and lengthen shelf life (these gums can also make added solids, such as chocolate chips, disperse more evenly in the batter).